 If I am a Schulich Leader Nominee, can I apply to receive the scholarship at all 20 universities?

 Schulich Leader Nominees may apply to become Schulich Leaders at any or all of the partner universities where they have submitted enrollment applications or intend to submit an application to enroll in undergraduate study in a STEM program.
 Note, if you select a university that you intend to apply to, you must apply to that university by March 1, 2019.

 How are Schulich Leaders selected in Canada?

-Each partner university reviews all of the Schulich Leaders applications where the Nominees have selected their school.
-From this pool of applicants the two Schulich Leaders for each respective institution are chosen.
+Each partner university reviews all of the Schulich Leaders applications they receive.
+From this pool of applicants, the two or four Schulich Leaders are chosen according to our outlined criteria

 When do the universities select their Schulich Leaders?

 The 2019 Schulich Leaders will be selected by each university by June 14, 2019.
 However, the universities may make offers to their desired Schulich Leaders before then.

 How are scholarship recipients notified?

 The method by which recipients are notified is up to the discretion of each partner university.